Ian Botham: Somerset and England (1980 to 1980–81)

 In 1980, which was a wet summer, West Indies arguably had the better of all five Test matches, although, with the rain constantly intervening, they were able to win only one of them.
-Ironically it was the one which they came closest to losing, West Indies winning the first Test by only two wickets, and being at one stage 180/7 chasing a tricky 208.
+West Indies won the first Test by only two wickets, and being at one stage 180/7 chasing a tricky 208.
 Rain saved England from a probable heavy defeat in the 2nd and 5th Tests: they fared better in between.
 In the 3rd, England conceded a first-innings lead of 110, but replied strongly in the second innings with a painstakingly slow and defensive 391/7, which would have resulted in a difficult target for the Windies had there been another day to chase it – but the third day had been rained off, and time ran out.
 In the Fourth Test, England picked up their only first-innings lead of the series – of 105 runs – but collapsed catastrophically in the second, before being saved by a century partnership for the last wicket between Willey (100*) and Willis (24*) to reach a total 201/9, and again the loss of a day and a half to rain left no time for the Windies to chase a potentially tough target above 300.

 Botham had a poor season as a bowler and, in all first-class cricket, took just 40 wickets at the high average of 34.67 with a best return of only four for 38.
 He did better as a batsman, scoring 1,149 runs (the second time, after 1976, that he topped a thousand in a season) at 42.55: but this did not translate to form in the Tests.
 He completed two centuries and six other half-centuries for his county.
 His highest score in the season was ultimately the highest of his career: 228 for Somerset against Gloucestershire at Taunton in May.
 He batted for just over three hours, hitting 27 fours and ten sixes.
 With Gloucestershire batting out time for a draw on the final day, Somerset used all eleven players as bowlers.
 Apart from an innings of 57 in the first Test, Botham contributed little to England in the series and that innings was the only time he reached 50 in all his twelve Tests as England captain.